bialimed/miams/README.md

 Use one of the following:

 * [user way] Downloads the latest released versions from `https://github.com/bialimed/miams/releases`.
-* [developper way] Clones the repository from the latest unreleased version: `git clone --recursive https://github.com/bialimed/miams.git`.
+* [developper way] Clones the repository from the latest unreleased version: `git clone https://github.com/bialimed/miams.git`.

 The application folder has the following structure: